 - Contact lenses that don’t fit or aren’t cared for well.
 This may occur in older children.

-When these objects come into contact with the surface of your child’s eye, they can cause a small abrasion.
+When these objects come into contact with the surface of your child’s eye, they can cause an abrasion.

 Who is at risk for corneal abrasion?